CBelcianu/MPI-programming/mpi4py/README.md

 ## MPI using Python 3
 > In order to install mpi4py run the following commands.
+In the following lines square brackets are used to denote optional strings that I personally used due to my system configuration, but they are not necessarly true for each and every system.

 In case of getting some errors, try running:
 ```